-Our primary goal is to maximize returns within acceptable risk parameters to minimise the employer contribution and ensure the sustainability of the Pension Fund.
-We operate the Local Government Pension Scheme (LGPS), a funded defined benefit occupational pension scheme.
-The benefits are guaranteed by law, and any funding shortfall must be met by growing assets or increasing the Council's contributions.
+Our primary goal is to maximise returns within acceptable risk levels, minimising employer contributions and ensuring the sustainability of the Pension Fund.
+We operate the Local Government Pension Scheme (LGPS), a funded defined benefit pension scheme where benefits are guaranteed by law.
+Any funding shortfall must be met by growing assets or increasing contributions.